-In 2006, three Nashville musicians came together to form country music trio, Lady Antebellum -- Charles Kelley, Hillary Scott and Dave Haywood.
+In 2006, three Nashville musicians came together to form country music trio, Lady A (originally known as Lady Antebellum)— Charles Kelley, Hillary Scott and Dave Haywood.
 After performing around town for a year, the group was signed by Capitol Records and had been dishing out hits since their first single, "Love Don't Live Here."

-Here are our picks for the top ten best Lady Antebellum songs to date.
+Here are our picks for the top ten best Lady A songs to date.

 From their sixth album, 747, "Bartender" was another No. 1 hit.
 The band debuted it for the first time during the American Idol season thirteen finale.
 We can all relate to hitting the town on a Friday night and drinking away the pain.